aanckr/co3-final-project/README.md

 ## API
-We use the Amadeus for Developers API.
+We use the Amadeus for Developers API. <br>
-Because we only use the free version (Self-Service-API) we can’t use all features of the API.
+Because we only use the free version (Self-Service-API) we can’t use all features of the API. <br>
-We planned to use the activity call and get data like the following example (from Postman):
+We planned to use the activity call and get data like the following example (from Postman): <br>
-    {
+    `{
         "type": "activity",
         "id": "6378382",
         "self": {